 Instead of olive oil, let’s take a look at what you should be using…

 What are the Best Oils for Grill Seasoning?

 So if you shouldn’t use olive oil to season a grill, what can you use instead?
 If you are to believe the majority of grilling enthusiasts out there, grapeseed oil is the answer.

-This creates a better nonstick layer and a more reliable seasoning that penetrates into the porous surface of cast iron.
+The reason behind that is because grapeseed oil has a neutral odor and flavor.
+Also as it has a low amount of saturated fat and it creates a better nonstick layer and a more reliable seasoning that penetrates into the porous surface of cast iron.